-It wasn’t until halfway through her bachelor’s degree program at Sam Houston State University in Huntsville, Texas, that it hit Litke: Her unannounced goal was to skip student loans altogether.
+It wasn’t until halfway through her bachelor’s degree program at Sam Houston State University in Huntsville, Texas, that it hit Litke: Her unannounced goal was learning how to avoid student loans altogether.

 “I realized that every decision I’d made thus far had led me to being debt-free,” she said.

-She unwittingly — and later, purposefully — used a handful of college cost-cutting strategies, including:
+She unwittingly — and later, purposefully — used a handful of college cost-cutting strategies as ways to avoid student loans, including:

 Later, she found that her frugality and hard work had taken an unwieldy toll.